WebThingsIO/webthing-arduino/examples/LevelSensor/README.md

 Then it can be added to gateway.

-Note, you may need to change the hardcoded MAC address, if you run this example on several devices of your LAN/
+Note, you may need to change the hardcoded MAC address, if you run this example on several devices of your LAN.

 ## DEMO: ##